GenbuProject/Mastodon-Material/docs/customization_guide.md

 The icon fonts have 5 styles, Filled, Outlined, Rounded, Two-Tone and Sharp.
 You can check how they look in [Icons - Material Design](https://material.io/resources/icons/).
 Edit `// Material Icon style settings` section to change it.
 The default style is Filled.

 ## Plugins
 Uncomment what you want to enable in `mastodon-material/profiles/{profile_name}/loader.scss`.
+Check other resources in [this page](https://github.com/GenbuProject/Mastodon-Material-Gallery).

 ### Display statuses on timeline in a card style
 Change a default list style statuses in timeline into a card one.
 If you enable it, the less information are displayed in a card style than in a list one in a same density.